aabbtree77/esp32-vpn/README.md

 - The show must go [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling)...

+- Could [Tor, The Onion Router](https://www.techjail.net/raspberry-iotlinux-devices.html) be the answer to the way out of this mess?!
+Generate a hidden onion service link with "echalot" and then access your computer with "torify ssh"...

 At some point one becomes so desperate that [sending commands](https://github.com/aabbtree77/sendrecv) via github.com becomes viable.
-At least this works for testing purposes as long as github.com is available, and no significant detours with worries about static IPs and protocols are necessary.
-This is a very slow and limited way to communicate globally though.
+At least this works for testing purposes as long as github.com is available.
+Why worry about VPS, VPN, DNS, SSH and endless ways to tame the gorilla when all you need is sending a message to a remote computer?!
+This is a very slow and limited way to communicate globally, but it does the job.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers without an external server/service.
 They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
-The way this magic works, IIUIC, is that the connection gets established through the [bootstrap peers](https://news.ycombinator.com/item?id=27461354) of the IPFS network which is, in a way, a torrent network that treats VPN computers as its new nodes.
+The way this magic works is that the connection gets established through the [bootstrap peers](https://news.ycombinator.com/item?id=27461354) of the global IPFS network which is, in a way, a torrent network that treats VPN computers as its new nodes.

 Do they always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).